-The Traurig Library and Learning Center is home to a wealth of resources, including over 13,000 print books and 1,262 media, 45 online databases, a growing e-book and virtual reference collection, a cataloged government documents repository, and specialized collections of legal reference sources and a unique equine management print and media collection.
-All online resources are available on Blackboard under the Library tab.
+The Traurig Library is home to a wealth of resources, including over 13,000 print books and 1,262 media, 45 online databases platforms, a growing e-book and virtual reference collection, a cataloged government documents repository, specialized collections of legal reference sources and a unique equine management print and media collection.
+All online resources are available on Blackboard via the Library tab.
 Post University also has reciprocal borrowing agreements through the Connecticut Council of Academic Library Directors, as well as area academic libraries.
+The Traurig Library also has consortia discount pricing for databases through WALDO, OCLC, ad LYRASIS.
 By participating in researchIT CT, the State Virtual Library, our students have access to an extensive variety of general and subject-specific databases, and e-book collections.